vasu31dev/playwright-ts/docs/Utilities.md

 ### Assert Utilities

-The `assertutils` module provides a set of utility functions that simplify common assertions in Playwright.
+The `assert-utils` module provides a set of utility functions that simplify common assertions in Playwright.
 These functions are designed to make your tests more readable and maintainable.

 ```typescript
 import {